carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

 instance, configure it with a set of optimizations, then run the PassManager on a Module to mutate it into a (hopefully) more optimized but semantically equivalent form.
-In the original tutorial series the FunctionPassManager was created outside the KaleidoscopeJIT, and modules were optimized before being added to it.
+In the original tutorial series the FunctionPassManager was created outside the KaleidoscopeJIT and modules were optimized before being added to it.
 In this Chapter we will make optimization a phase of our JIT instead.
-For now, this will provide us a motivation to learn more about ORC layers, but in the long term making optimization part of our JIT will yield an important benefit: When we begin lazily compiling code (i.e. deferring compilation of each function until the first time it's run), having
+For now this will provide us a motivation to learn more about ORC layers, but in the long term making optimization part of our JIT will yield an important benefit: When we begin lazily compiling code (i.e. deferring compilation of each function until the first time it's run), having